ExodusMovement/schemasafe/README.md

 When the `includeErrors` option is set to `true`, `@exodus/schemasafe` also outputs:

-- `schemaPath`: a JSON pointer string as an URI fragment indicating which sub-schema failed, e.g.
+- `keywordLocation`: a JSON pointer string as an URI fragment indicating which sub-schema failed, e.g.
   `#/properties/item/type`
-- `dataPath`: a JSON pointer string as an URI fragment indicating which property of the object failed validation, e.g. `#/item`
+- `instanceLocation`: a JSON pointer string as an URI fragment indicating which property of the object failed validation, e.g. `#/item`

 ```js